 There is an ever-increasing demand for batteries, a result of high demand of consumer electronics and clean technologies that requires batteries.
 Electric vehicles specifically has gained mainstream traction surging the demand for batteries drastically.

-A market that is expected to grow at a CAGR of 14.1% in the next seven years is quite promising.
+A market that is expected to grow at a CAGR of 14.1% in the next five years is quite promising.
 However, for years, the battery sector has being one of the underperforming sectors in the stock market.

 Batteries are not a thing of today, even before EVs became mainstream, traditional vehicles use batteries (and they still do); batteries has long had automotive applications.